Skip to Content

 Hugo Spritz Cocktail Mise en Place

 To quote the Commodores song, crafting a Hugo Spritz is “easy like Sunday morning.”
-These are the only necessary tools we use in this Hugo Spritz cocktail recipe:
+The first step is to open the Prosecco bottle… carefully.

 Be sure to direct the bottle away from your eyes and any lighting fixture before you pop the cork!
 But, seriously, it’s best to use both hands to open the bottle, twisting the cork while gently liberating it from the top.